Quick Info

 Latest News about Kamalini Gunalan

-Kamalini became the youngest debutant in Women's Premier League history when she played for Mumbai Indians against Gujarat Giants on 18 February 2025.
-She had been purchased by the franchise for ₹1.6 crore in the December 2024 WPL auction.
+Kamalini became the youngest debutant in Women's Premier League history when she played for Mumbai Indians against Gujarat Giants.
+She had been bought by the franchise for ₹1.6 crore in the 2024 WPL auction after attracting strong competition.

 Do you like Kamalini Gunalan?